 - Liu T, Navarro S, and Lopata AL (2015) Current advances of murine models for food allergy, Mol Immunol 10.1016/j.molimm.2015.11.011

-- Development of a hookworm recombinant protein for the suppression of allergic responses
+- Development of a novel therapeutic pipeline for the treatment of inflammatory diseases

 If you wish to apply for QIMR Berghofer's student program,